The size and scale of Inland Rail means we have an opportunity—and responsibility—to promote strong sustainability practices within industry.

 We consider the supplier’s use of virgin or recycled materials; the energy and water used during manufacture or operations, the waste and emissions generated.

-We consider the supplier’s commitment to their local communities; labour conditions for workers; and participation of local and Indigenous employees and businesses.
+We consider the supplier’s commitment to their local communities; labour conditions for workers; and participation of local and First Nations employees and businesses.

 We consider longevity and performance of products and services over time, including the cost to purchase, maintain and dispose/recycle products and materials.